s-fleck/lgr/README.md

 Development Status
 ------------------

-The core of lgr is more or less complete and usable.
-What is currently lacking is the documentation.
-I also want to conduct a proper field-test before I release it on CRAN, so don't expect a CRAN release before Februar/March 2019.
+lgr is stable, but I want to conduct a some field-tests to iron out the last few bugs before I announce it.
+A CRAN release is planned for February 2019.

 Dependencies
 ------------